 (MORE: Complete Guide to Flooring)

 Before your units are fitted, you will need to have your first fix electrics installed.
 You should, at the planning stage, have come up with a lighting design for your kitchen.
 If your new kitchen is part of a larger renovation project, you may well have employed a specialist lighting designer or asked your lighting supplier to come up with a plan.
-Alternatively, you might decide to take on the task of planning your lighting scheme yourself.
+Alternatively, you might decide to take on the task of planning your lighting design scheme yourself.

 Think about where bright, focused light will be required — above food prep hot spots, for example.
 Downlighters designed to shine a beam of light exactly where it is needed, unaffected by the shadow of the person working at the work surface is ideal, as are spots on tracks.